Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Strategic Voting

 Before we move further, we note that for the case of selecting a single winner ($k=1$) under approval-based preferences, an excellent overview of computational issues related to strategic voting is given by \citet{bau-erd-hem-hem-rot:b:computational-apects-of-approval-voting}.
-Thus, in the remaining part of this section we focus on the literature that deals with the case when $k > 1$.